Computer Science (CS)

 CS 251.
 Data Structures.
 4 hours.

 Design, usage and analysis of data structures: review of lists, stacks and queues; hash tables, priority queues, search trees, introduction to graphs; searching and sorting; runtime analysis; programming projects and lab exercises.
 Course Information: 4 hours.
 Prerequisite (s): Grade of C or better in CS 141 or Grade of C or better in CS 107; and Grade of C or better in CS 151; and Credit or concurrent registration in CS 211 or Credit or concurrent registration in ECE 266.
-To be properly registered, students must enroll in one Lecture-Discussion and one Laboratory.
+Class Schedule Information: To be properly registered, students must enroll in one Lecture-Discussion and one Laboratory.

 CS 261.
 Machine Organization.
 4 hours.